HaaLeo/swarmlib/README.md

 ## Contribution

 If you found a bug or are missing a feature do not hesitate to [file an issue](https://github.com/HaaLeo/swarmlib/issues/new/choose).
+Do not hesitate to ask questions on [gitter](https://gitter.im/HaaLeo/swarmlib).

 Pull Requests are welcome!

 ## Support
 When you like this package make sure to [star the repository](https://github.com/HaaLeo/swarmlib/stargazers).
 I am always looking for new ideas and feedback.

 In addition, it is possible to [donate via paypal](https://www.paypal.me/LeoHanisch/3eur).

 ## Algorithms